mmontone/neo4cl/README.md

 - the BOLT protocol.
 I'll be happy to add it, but haven't even begun work on that.

+### What it runs on

+It's been tested so far on

+- sbcl
+- ccl
+- ccl64

 ### How it works

 It's organised around a `neo4j-rest-server` object, which holds the details needed for connecting to a Neo4J server.
 Its initargs and defaults are:

 - :protocol - default = "http", but can be whatever Drakma will accept
 - :hostname - default = "localhost"
 - :port - default = 7474